Mallorca, Spain

 In Palma, the Paseo Maritimo is where it’s at – with a string of pubs and clubs lining the promenade beside the sea.
 Relatively quiet by day while partygoers are on the beach or sleeping off last night’s hangover, the strip comes alive during the early evening with people heading out for dinner ahead of hitting the bars and clubs later on.

-One of the biggest name clubs in Palma was first made famous in Ibiza, where some of the world’s hottest DJs take up residence every summer – and this iteration is no different.
-A huge club with an exciting party vibe, it operates every night of the week and is a must if you’re looking for a big night out.
+One of the bigger clubs in Palma is Zar Society With an exciting party vibe, it is a must if you’re looking for a big night out.

 If a lower key evening is more your style then don’t be put off, because Palma also has plenty of great bars to choose from.
-Garito Cafe, Shamrock Fun Place and XXXX are all great picks and offer a relatively laid-back vibe compared with some of the rowdier options in the vicinity.
+Shamrock Palma, Rockefeller’s Disco Pub, and Kaelum Club are all great picks and offer a relatively laid-back vibe compared with some of the rowdier options in the vicinity.

 Magaluf